Blog

 Reclaiming your inner authority might look like:

-• Giving yourself permission to explore approaches that resonate with you, even if they’re unconventional.
+Giving yourself permission to research approaches that resonate with you, even if they’re unconventional.

-• Choosing to look at a new context or diagnosis from a variety of different (perhaps contradicting) vantages to support a ‘triangulation’ and mind-expanding inquiry into how you feel about this new information.
+Choosing to look at a new context or diagnosis from a variety of different (perhaps contradicting) vantages to support a ‘triangulation’ and mind-expanding exploration into how you feel about this new context.

 5. Play with Joy and Pleasure